Geospatial Science, BS

 Program Description

-The Geographic Information Science Program prepares graduates with knowledge and skills for a variety of career paths related to the acquisition, analysis, and management of geospatial data and information.
+The Geospatial Science Program prepares graduates with knowledge and skills for a variety of career paths related to the acquisition, analysis, and management of geospatial data and information.
 Career paths include pursuing advanced degrees and employment in the fields of Geomatics and Geospatial Information Systems.

 Program Educational Objectives

-• Geographic Information Science program graduates will demonstrate growth and advancement in the surveying profession or geospatial sciences.
+• Geospatial Science program graduates will demonstrate growth and advancement in the surveying profession or geospatial sciences.

-• Students will be capable of continuing paths towards graduate studies and/or employment in the fields of Geomatics and Geographic Information Systems.
+• Graduates will be capable of pursuing advanced studies and/or employment in the fields of Geomatics and Geographic Information Systems.

-• Students will be prepared to become Registered Professional Land Surveyors and/or GIS Professionals.
+• Graduates will have a pathway to become a Registered Professional Land Surveyor (RPLS) or GIS Professional (GISP).

 Student Learning Outcomes